PierreLescanne/Motzkin/README.md

 # Motzkin
 Motzkin.hs is a Haskell program for linear random generation of Motzkin trees.

-Motzkin.py is a Python program for linear random generation of Motzkin trees (under development)
+MotzkinNonRec.py is a non recursive Python program for "linear" random generation of Motzkin trees, proviso an oracle

 # Remy
 Remy.hs is a Haskell program for Rémy's  algorithm

 Remy.py is a Python program  linear for random generation of binary trees

 # Schröder
 Schröder.hs is a Haskell for linear for random generation of Schröder trees.